DeepRoute.ai

-DeepRoute.ai (Chinese:元戎启行) is a Chinese autonomous driving company founded in 2019 and headquartered in Shenzhen, China.
+DeepRoute.ai (Chinese: 元戎启行) is a Chinese autonomous driving company founded in 2019 and headquartered in Shenzhen, China.
 The company develops full-stack self-driving solutions including perception, decision-making, and control systems.

 History

 DeepRoute.ai was founded in February 2019 in Shenzhen, China, by Zhou Guang (周光), who serves as the company's CEO.

 In September 2019, the company collaborated with Dongfeng for a live-streamed autonomous driving demonstration.

 In October 2019, during the 7th Military World Games, DeepRoute.ai conducted Robotaxi demonstration operations.

 In November 2019, it obtained an intelligent connected vehicle road test permit for public roads in Shenzhen.

 In October 2020, DeepRoute.ai signed an "Autonomous Driving Leadership Project" with Dongfeng to build one of China's largest autonomous fleets.

-In August 2020, DeepRoute.ai announced its partnership with Cao Cao Mobility, a Geely-backed ride-hailing company, to test Robotaxis in Hangzhou for daily operations, planning to provide Robotaxis during the 2022 Asian Games.
+In August 2020, DeepRoute.ai announced its partnership with Cao Cao Mobility, a Geely-backed ride-hailing company, to test robotaxis in Hangzhou for daily operations, planning to provide robotaxis during the 2022 Asian Games.

 In September 2021, DeepRoute.ai secured US$300 million in a Series B funding round led by Alibaba.

 In December 2021, the company unveiled its DeepRoute-Driver 2.0, an L4-level autonomous driving solution comprising five solid-state lidar sensors, eight cameras, a proprietary computing system and an optional millimeter-wave radar. with a production cost of under US$10,000.

 In June 2022, it partnered with Deppon Express to provide autonomous light truck freight transfer services.

 In March 2023, the company launched its high-precision map-free intelligent driving solution, DeepRoute-Driver 3.0.

 In November 2024, Great Wall Motor announced a $100 million Series C funding round for Deeproute.
 With this, Deeproute has completed five rounds of financing, raising a cumulative total of over $500 million.
 Its shareholders include Fosun RZ Capital, Yunqi Partners, Alibaba, Vision Plus Capital, and Dongfeng, among others.
+In the same month, Deeproute.ai emphasised that they were in "deep cooperation" with Nvidia and spoke on being part of the first batch of companies in China to get a hold of Nvidia's newer Thor chip for cars which will be used in a new system released next year.
+This new system will help manage more complex driving scenarios through visual cues.